element-hq/ess-helm/README.md

 # Getting started

-This readme is primarily aimed as a simple walkthrough to setup ESS Community.
+This readme is primarily aimed as a simple walkthrough to set up ESS Community.
 Users experienced with Helm and Kubernetes can refer directly to the chart README at [charts/matrix-stack/README.md](charts/matrix-stack/README.md).

 ## Resource requirements